KingiDE/Rexup/README.md

 - [x] Migrate from React to Svelte
 - [x] Add Linux support
-- [ ] Use TOML instead of JSON for storing data
 - [ ] Allow renaming of backuped directories and files
 - [ ] Add remote sources (e.g., Git repositories) and execute commands in them (bun install) for backing up GitHub repos
 - [ ] Extend filter functionality